SharifElHaloul/Code-institute-Project-1/README.md

 ## Thanks to:

-* Martina Terlevic my CI mentor whos advice was invaluable
+* Martina Terlevic my CI mentor whose advice was invaluable
 * Manuel Perez Romero for his guidance and feedback during this time